Cwantic/Documentation/Settings/Sources.md

 ## 1. Projects sources

-Define the *local directory* or *server directory* where all the projects will be saved.
+Define the *local directory* or *server directory* where all projects will be saved.
 [See Project page for more information](https://documentation.metapiping.com/Explorer/Project.html).

 After installation, the default directory will be: